-Pawnee manages operating performance using a comprehensive budgetary review process.
+Pawnee manages operating performance using, in addition to other tools, a comprehensive budgetary review process.
 Included in this review are line-item-level comparisons of revenues and expenses to budget and trend data for the period then ended.
 If management finds there is a significant or unusual variance from budget or expectations, management will review the variance in detail and take corrective action, if necessary.
 Management focuses its attention on significant changes from projections and takes appropriate action, as necessary.